Team Services (Inheritance)

 Add a state

-From the Work Item Types tab, choose the States tab for the process and WIT to which you want to add a custom state, and then choose New State.
+From the Work Item Types tab, choose the work item type you want to modify, choose States, and then choose New State.

-When you've finished adding states for the WIT, check the layout.
-Refresh your browser and open a work item of the type you just customized.
+When you've finished adding states for the WIT, verify your changes by refreshing your browser and open a work item of the type you just customized.

 Here we show the state drop down field with Triaged selected.